 are there.
 His novels have a sly humor with plots containing

 unconventional twists and turns; a strange metaphysical bent; and his

 artist's talent for glorious description.

-an all-new iafterword detailing the history of THE SORCERER'S SHIP by
+an all-new afterword detailing the publishing history of The Sorcerer's

 Bok collector and college professor William Lorenzo.
-Publisher, Robert T. Garcia
+Publisher, Bob

 specified by the artist as illustrating that novel: a color reprise of

 an interior illustration and a color portrait of the creature Yanuk

 the other two novels did not have artwork by the artist, Jim Pitts provides us a wonderful

 original frontispiece for each.